livebook-dev/livebook/README.md

   * LIVEBOOK_APPS_PATH_PASSWORD - the password to use for all protected apps deployed from LIVEBOOK_APPS_PATH.

   * LIVEBOOK_BASE_URL_PATH - sets the base url path the web application is served on.
 Useful when deploying behind a reverse proxy.

   * LIVEBOOK_COOKIE - sets the cookie for running Livebook in a cluster.
     Defaults to a random string that is generated on boot.

-  * LIVEBOOK_DATA_PATH - the directory to store Livebook configuration.
+  * LIVEBOOK_DATA_PATH - the directory to store Livebook's internal
+    configuration.
 Defaults to "livebook" under the default user data directory.

   * LIVEBOOK_DEFAULT_RUNTIME - sets the runtime type that is used by default when none is started explicitly for the given notebook.
 Must be either